Finding things to do in London is easy to do.

 Time for a Drink

-You’ve earnt it.
 The Thames River Walk will give you another perspective of this amazing city, London.
-You can take your time to explore both modern and historical landmarks.
+Take your time to explore both modern and historical landmarks.

 And tomorrow, why not walk The Regent’s Canal?